unic/commerce-gradle-plugins/README.md

 This plugin supplies tasks and extensions to help with analyzing the code quality of a SAP Commerce project.

-Since such projects cannot rely on the common sonarqube and jacoco plugins for technical reasons, a plugin lik this one is required to do SCA on such projects.
+Since such projects cannot rely on the common sonarqube and jacoco plugins for technical reasons, a plugin like this one is required to do the SCA.

+### History

+Originally Unic had their own toolchain to build, test, analyze, deploy and configure applications in their own and their customer's hosting environment.
+As SAP presented the Commerce Cloud v2 environment the toolchain became less relevant and the deploy & configure components have been deprecated.
+With the introduction of the [commerce-gradle-plugin](https://github.com/SAP/commerce-gradle-plugin), which seems to share some ideas with the Unic toolchain, the build and test components were deprecated, too.

+So far the `codequality` component has survived.

 ## Prerequsites